 - City of Chicago, IL, Office of the Mayor, Assistant to the Mayor for Public Safety, 2005 - 2006

 - Hon.
 Mary M. Schroeder, U.S. Court of Appeals for the Ninth Circuit, 2003 - 2004

 - The University of Chicago Law School, J.D., 2003

-- University of Virginia, B.A., Government; Foreign Affairs, with high honors, Phi Beta Kappa, 1999
+- University of Virginia, B.A., Government and Foreign Affairs, with high honors, Phi Beta Kappa, 1999

 - U.S. Supreme Court

 - Arizona Supreme Court

 - U.S. Court of Appeals for the Fifth Circuit